FlyingDad/Find-A-Pet/readme.md

 * Networking code encapsulated into networking classes
 * Activity indicators when waiting for data
 * User alert for network connectivity
-* Uses core data to persist data
+* Uses core data to persist data with multiple entities
+* Using GCD with core data and URL data requests
+* Location services and reverse geocoding
+* FetchedResultsController and UITableView
+* UIScrollView for zooming images

+## Notes

+* **API does not use https**
+* Search results limited to 50 per search due to personal API license limits
+* Search results have no distance limit.
+They will expand from your current location until record count requested is full
+* Incorporates the **SwiftyJSON** library to parse JSON

 ## Installation